hadley/adv-r/functions.md

 You can find more information about a promise using `langr::promise_info`.
 This uses some of R's C api to extract information about the promise without evaluating it (which is otherwise very tricky).

 Laziness makes is useful in if statements - the second statement will be evaluated only if the first is true.
+(If it wasn't the statement would return an error because `NULL > 0` is a logical vector of length 0)

+    x <- NULL
     if (!is.null(x) && x > 0) {

     }